 - Surat Split is mostly known for the break-up of the Congress party into two groups, moderates and extremists, at the Surat Session of Congress in December 1907.

-- This split happened because of disagreements on the strategies and goals of the Congress movement and how much the people should be involved.
+- This split happened because of disagreements on the strategies and goals of the Congress movement and on how the people should be involved.

-- The extremists were led by Lokmanya Tilak, Lajpat Rai, and Bipin Chandra Pal and the moderates were led by Gopal Krishna Gokhale, Ferozeshah Mehta and Surendranath Bannerjee.
+- The extremists were led by Lokmanya Tilak, Lajpat Rai, and Bipin Chandra Pal and the moderates were led by R.B.
+Ghosh, Gopal Krishna Gokhale, Ferozeshah Mehta and Surendranath Bannerjee.

 - Later, in 1916, the Congress reunited at the Lucknow session, with Bal Gangadhar Tilak and Gopal Krishna Gokhale standing together again.